-The Binder Drive is dedicated to supporting our TGNC community through providing free binders to Black TGNC folx.
-In the case that you are in need of other kinds of TGNC or LGBTQIA+ support, our team of volunteers has compiled this list of resources for all kinds of members of our community.
+The Binder Drive is dedicated to supporting Black TGNC folks through providing free gc2b binders to those in need of a safe binding option.
+In our time operating over the past 8 months, we have had many folks reach out to us in need of resources beyond what we offer.
+In most cases, we've been able to connect folks with the resources they need, but we figured it was time to try our hands at compiling these resources into one place for our community to access whenever they may need.
+In the case that you are in need of other kinds of TGNC or LGBTQIA+ support that we cannot provide, our team of volunteers has compiled this list of resources for all kinds of members of our community.
 You can navigate this list via the menu on the right side of the page.
-Resources are organized by type and by state.

 We are not associated with any of these organizations, but are hopeful that their work might come in handy to members of our community.
 If you are a part of an organization that provides support to TGNC folx and you think should be included on this list, please reach out to us at binderdrive at gmail dot com with information about your organization and links to your website and social media.